ServiceNow - Relate Services to Capabilities

 ---

-The example below creates a Flexible Board that displays all active incidents and requests for the Business Applications Support group.
+The example below creates a Flexible board that displays all active incidents and requests for the Business Applications Support group.
 The names of the lanes can be entered/amended as required.

-Step-by-step instructions to create a Flexible Board:
+Step-by-step instructions to create a Flexible board:

 1. Select the All menu